The Art Of Pyrography: A Complete Beginner’s Guide

 • Oil finishes: These penetrate deeply into the wood, providing excellent protection while enriching the color.
 Remember to apply multiple coats for durability, allowing each layer to dry before adding the next.

-See also Tips For Pricing Your Pyrography Artwork
+See also Best Tips For Selling Your Pyrography Art Online

 Preserving Your Artwork